mahefa/ekconf/README.md

 Ekconf is an Eclipse plug-in for configuring the Linux kernel or Buildroot.
-Its GUI is based on SWT/JFace and Eclipse frameworks, but it uses the same Kconfig parser as the Linux Kernel.
+Its GUI is based on SWT, JFace and the Eclipse framework, but it uses the same Kconfig parser as the Linux Kernel.

 Look at the demo [here][2] and [here][3] to know how to use it.